256dpi/bespoke-app/README.md

 # Bespoke.app

-**The Bespoke.app allows you to present [bespoke.js](https://github.com/bespokejs/bespoke) based presentations on a second screen while seeing the current & next slide as well as some presenter notes on your main screen.
-Nothing will ever force you again to use Keynote.**
+The Bespoke.app allows you to present [bespoke.js](https://github.com/bespokejs/bespoke) based presentations on a second screen while having a Keynote-like presenter screen on your main screen.
+The presenter screens shows the next slide next to the current slide and displays some presenter notes below them.

+**Nothing will ever force you again to use Keynote.**

 ![Screenshot](http://joel-github-static.s3.amazonaws.com/bespoke-app/screenshot.png)